 There are a number of illegal activities related to drugs that are controlled under the Misuse of Drugs Act 1971.
-These offences are detailed below - more information of the offence can be accessed by clicking on the relevant heading.
+These offences are outlined below, with more information on each specific offence accessible through clicking on the relevant heading.

 There are several offences connected with the supply of drugs.
 The main offences are:

 - Actual supply